I've known I was bi since I was 16 but I hadn't allowed myself to identify that way ...

 So I made a vow that I would tell everyone I could about my identity.
 To my surprise, my family and friends were supportive and positive.

 This year is the first year I can celebrate Bi Visibility Day out and proud of myself!
 This day is important to me as bi people are not often discussed in a positive way, or accepted by some people in society.
-It gives bi people like myself the opportunity to stand up and be role models and tackle negative stereotypes and bias.
+It gives bi people like me the opportunity to stand up and be role models and tackle negative stereotypes and bias.

 It has taken me many years to reach this point and every day is a journey towards self-love and acceptance.
 I am finally accepting myself and what being me brings – as a woman, as a black person and as bi.